vinayakgarg20/bookish-frontend/README.md

 This application uses MongoDB Atlas as the online database provider.
 To set up the database:

-1. Sign up for a MongoDB Atlas account at [https://www.mongodb.com/cloud/atlas](https://www.mongodb.com/cloud/atlas).

-2. Create a new project and cluster.

-3. Obtain the connection string for your cluster.

-4. Update the `MONGODB_URI` environment variable in the backend's `.env` file with your MongoDB Atlas connection string.
+1. Update the `MONGODB_URI` environment variable in the backend's `.env` file with your MongoDB Atlas connection string given below.
+2. mongodb+srv://<username>:<password>@bookreviewcluster.asrdiqr.mongodb.net/?retryWrites=true&w=majority&appName=BookReviewCluster
+3. Replace <password> with the password for the <username> user.

 ## Additional Notes